cygnusxi/CurecoinSource/SeedNode.md

 rpcallowip=127.0.0.1
 ```

 > 🔐 **Security Note:** Strictly limit `rpcallowip` to `127.0.0.1` (localhost) and the specific IP of the stats server. **Never** set this to `0.0.0.0/0` or allow wildcard access.
-Contact the dev team for the current parser IP address.The only time you should add an IP address to the a curecoin seednode is if you want the CureCoin team to add your seed node to a stats page or if you wish to make your own stats page/ stats app from another server.
+Contact the dev team for the current parser IP address.You can add your own server IP here if you wish to make your own stats page/ stats app.

 ### 🐳 Docker Deployment